 5. Squid Tentacle Skewers—Tasty Hong Kong Street Snack

 In western parts of the world, squid is usually found in the form of calamari or squid ink pasta.
 In Hong Kong, you are more likely to find them on a bamboo stick from a street food stall in Mong Kok.
 Typically, only the tentacles of the squid are served, so they aren't exactly the most visually-appealing of the Hong Kong street foods.
 The squid is usually grilled and cooked, and depending on the method of preparation, seasoning such as salt and pepper, honey, teriyaki, or chili is used.

-The result is a bite-sized snack that is not only bouncy and chewy (both somewhat desirable traits when it comes to squid), but also a treat that packs an explosion of flavors.
+The result is a tasty Hong Kong street snack that is not only bouncy and chewy (both somewhat desirable traits when it comes to squid), but also a treat that packs an explosion of flavors.
 It is no surprise you can find them in street food stalls and many of the Chinese restaurants in Hong Kong.

 6. Tea Egg—Unique Food of Hong Kong

 Tea egg is a simple but unique street snack mostly found only in China and Hong Kong.
 It is made by taking hard-boiled eggs, cracking them slightly, and then boiling them again in tea, spices, soy sauce, and more.
 Once reboiled, it is recommended to let the eggs steep for at least several hours in the sauce.
 This allows the flavor to fully seep deep inside the egg.